srcML/stereocode/README.md

 Stereocode is run on the command line.

+Stereocode expects each srcML archive file, or unit, to contain only one class definition.
+For C++, the archive typically will have units consisting of .hpp and .cpp.

 Demo: <br>
-ExamplesArchive.xml is a srcML archive.
+Examples.xml is a srcML archive.
 ```
-./stereocode examples/ExamplesArchive.xml
+./stereocode examples/Examples.xml
 ```

 Help